strongloop-archive/strong-gateway/README.md

-# Deprecation Notice

-- StrongLoop Gateway `strong-gateway` is **deprecated** as of 03/22/2016
-- Our new gateway product is available at https://github.com/strongloop/microgateway
+> Our new gateway product is available at https://github.com/strongloop/microgateway

+# Deprecation Notice | 2016 March 22

 After IBM’s acquisition of StrongLoop, we have integrated `strong-gateway` with the latest product offering from IBM called **API Connect**.
 IBM API Connect is